-I had come to Pakistan to attend the annual International Writers Conference of the Writers Union of Africa, Asia and Latin America.
-In addition, I had also been invited by the Pakistan National Council of the Arts and Hunerkada to attend the 2019 Islamabad Arts and Book Festival also holding in the Pakistani capital about the same time.
+I had come to Pakistan to attend the annual International Writers Conference of the Writers Union of Africa, Asia and Latin America and also to attend the 2019 Islamabad Arts and Book Festival also holding in the Pakistani capital about the same time.
 Now let’s go through my experiences in the subsequent days.

 As usual, our indefatigable Secretary, Randa Barakat, as well as our amiable and energetic President, Cherif El Shoubashy, had been on ground, days before the meeting to put things in order.

 The agenda for the tricontinental meeting which would be the first one in an Asian country in more than three years consisted of: Plenary sessions, Poetry readings, a Round-table discussion on the conference theme, Launching of the new edition of Lotus magazine as well as the 2019 Islamabad Book fair.

 Also included in our itinerary was a visit to Gandhara Archaeology sites and Museum in the nearby town of Taxila, Dinners, a Cultural event and the Closing ceremony.